Early Drone Failures and the Lessons They Taught Engineers?

 How Engineering Practice Evolved After Early Failures? - image 1

-The snowballing effect of early failures basically changed drone engineering culture.
-Redundancy and fault tolerance substituted minimalism as guiding principles,verification and validation processes were prolonged to include environmental extremes, deliberate signal loss, and simulated component failures.
-Telemetry and data logging became essential, allowing detailed post-incident analysis and incessant improvement.
-Security considerations were integrated from the earliest design stages and user experience design gained recognition as a safety-critical discipline rather than a cosmetic one.
+The effect of early failures changed drone engineering significantly.
+Redundancy and fault tolerance replaced minimalism as guiding principles, verification and validation processes were prolonged to include environmental extremes, deliberate signal loss, and simulated component failures.
+Telemetry and data logging are important in post-incident analysis and incessant improvement of drone systems.

 10. Quantifying Progress and Ongoing Challenges for Drones